Understanding the Power of Email Marketing for Businesses

 That is simply what a customer journey is, the transition of a total stranger to a satisfied customer and an active promoter of your brand.

-The importance of email marketing cannot be overstated in business today with its much possible use, ranging from branding, customer acquisition, customer retention, reactivation, engagement, traffic conversion, direct sales, referral and many more.
+The importance of email marketing cannot be overstated in business today with its much possible use, ranging from branding, customer acquisition, customer retention, reactivation, engagement, traffic conversion, direct sales, referral and much more.

 In fact, the question is not whether one should use email marketing to improve his or her business; the question is why are you not using email marketing already?